 Although the probate court is systematic, each probate case is different.
 Some cases may only have a couple of assets and wrap up within a few months; in some instances, for cases with large amounts of assets or creditors, or several beneficiaries, a probate can take several months or years to conclude.

-At the Law Office of Candyce M. King, P.A., we work closely and compassionately with the heirs and beneficiaries in order to determine the most economic and comprehensive method to wind up the decedent's affairs.
+At the Law Office of King & Mannion, P.A., we work closely and compassionately with the heirs and beneficiaries in order to determine the most economic and comprehensive method to wind up the decedent's affairs.